 Naturally gluten-free means selecting foods that are already gluten-free; like rice and beans, for example.

 All of them!
 Of course, organic is the better option but more costly and if that’s too much I’ve found the Clean 15 and Dirty Dozen list helpful.
-You can learn more about it here but in short, it’s a great guide for which produce options are worth buying organic.
+In short, it’s a great guide for which produce options are worth buying organic.

 Same as veggies!
 You can enjoy any fresh, frozen, or dried fruit options (no sugar added).